FUND FOR RESEARCH OF WAR, CONFLICTS, SUPPORT OF SOCIETY AND SECURITY DEVELPMENT "SAFE UKRAINE 2030"

 Mission & Goals

-SAFE Ukraine 2030 is an independent, non-governmental foundation committed to advancing democratic resilience, inclusive security, and public-private collaboration in Ukraine.
+SAFE Ukraine 2030 is an independent, non-governmental foundation committed to advancing democratic resilience, inclusive security, partnership, and public-private-civil society collaboration in Ukraine.
 In the context of Russia’s full-scale war against Ukraine, our work has focused on responding to evolving hybrid threats through multistakeholder engagement, strategic communication, and digital resilience.
-Our team has successfully implemented 120+ projects in legal and security areas.
-Our Foundation plays an active role in strengthening resilience against disinformation, hybrid threats, and radicalisation, in line with the EU Security Union Strategy and its emphasis on protecting democratic processes and public spaces.
-We focus on applied research and evidence-based approaches to hybrid security, working within international consortia and cross-border projects.
+The Safe Ukraine 2030 Foundation is establishing the first specialised non-governmental platform dedicated to advancing Ukraine as a security and rule-of-law.
+Our team has successfully implemented 120+ projects in legal and security areas; 50+ experts and specialists from Ukraine, Europe and around the world; 35 sectors in the field of security and law.

 EU Legislative Interests